NFSCO/documentation/src/discord/information.md

 ### Channels
 * :information_source: <#725652414451023912> You are here.
 Important information about the project and the Discord server guidelines.
 * :mega: <#481174858055548928> Announcements related to the project or other endorsed projects.
-Only project-related announcements mention @everyone.
 * :wrench: <#721834000427253890> Development-related posts, images, and videos.
 * :test_tube: <#718118468008018022> Testing-related announcements.
 * :clipboard: <#593489606444449950> Testing-related discussion.